Picovoice/orca/binding/android/README.md

 - `setSpeechRate()`: Controls the speed of the generated speech.
 Valid values are within [0.7, 1.3].
 A higher value produces speech that is faster.
 The default is `1.0`.

+### Alignment Metadata

+Along with the raw PCM or saved audio file, Orca returns metadata for the synthesized audio in single synthesis mode.
+The `Orca.WordAlignment` object has the following properties:

+- **Word:** String representation of the word.
+- **Start Time:** Indicates when the word started in the synthesized audio.
+Value is in seconds.
+- **End Time:** Indicates when the word ended in the synthesized audio.
+Value is in seconds.
+- **Phonemes:** A list of `Orca.PhonemeAlignment` objects.

+The `Orca.PhonemeAlignment` object has the following properties:

+- **Phoneme:** String representation of the phoneme.
+- **Start Time:** Indicates when the phoneme started in the synthesized audio.
+Value is in seconds.
+- **End Time:** Indicates when the phoneme ended in the synthesized audio.
+Value is in seconds.

 ## Demos